impce-lg/FG-VIG/README.md

-This repository focuses on the simulated Monocular Vision/INS/GNSS fusion based on Factor Graph optimization.
+This repository focuses on the Monocular Vision/INS/GNSS fusion based on Factor Graph optimization.
 It includes experimental and simulated versions in /Examples.
 Now only the simulated data is available.
 The difference of the experimental and simulated data is mainly on the vision front-end, the format of INS and GNSS is same to the real tests.